JohnCremona/CMFs/PostgresSchema.md

 Column | Type | Notes
 -------|------|------
-label | text | N.n where N is the modulus and n is the conrey label orbit_label | text | N.i where N is the modulus and i is the orbit_index prim_label | text | the label of primitive character inducing this one order | smallint
+label | text | N.n where N is the modulus and n is the conrey label modulos | smallint | the modulos, i.e., the N in the label conrey_index | smallint | the conrey label, i.e., the n in the label orbit_label | text | N.i where N is the modulus and i is the orbit_index prim_label | text | the label of primitive character inducing this one order | smallint